SuperBeastsAI/ComfyUI-SuperBeasts/README.md

 This repository contains custom nodes for ComfyUI created and used by SuperBeasts.AI (@SuperBeasts.AI on Instagram)

+##Updates
+- 30/04/24:
+-- Updated readme with documentation
+-- Added Deflicker and PixelDeflicker nodes for reducing flickering artifacts in image sequences.
+-- Introduced CrossFadeImageBatches node for smooth cross-fade transitions between image batches -- Enhanced ImageBatchManagement and MaskBatchManagement nodes with resizing, cropping, and reordering capabilities
+- 27/03/24: Released and also pushed an update to resolve batched images for videos etc

+# Image Effects

 ## HDR Effects (SuperBeasts.AI)

 The HDR Effects is an image processing application that enhances the dynamic range and visual appeal of input images.
 It provides a set of adjustable parameters to fine-tune the HDR effect according to user preferences.